 We enter into debt arrangements that have either fixed or floating rates, therefore we are exposed to market risks related to changes in interest rates.
-We periodically use interest rate swaps to convert our floating rate debt to fixed-rate debt or to convert our fixed-rate debt to floating rate debt.
+We periodically use interest rate swaps to convert our floating rate debt to fixed-rate debt or to convert our fixed-rate debt.
 Our primary goals include: (1) maintaining an appropriate ratio of fixed-rate debt to floating-rate debt; (2) reducing volatility of earnings resulting from interest rate fluctuations; and (3) locking in attractive interest rates.

-The balance in AOCI of our previously settled interest rate swap cash flow hedges was in a loss position of \$3 million as of March 31, 2016.
+The balance in AOCI of our previously settled interest rate swap cash flow hedges was in a loss position of \$3 million as of June 30, 2016.